DisasterofPuppets/GargoyleAnimatronics/Eyemech/Readme.md

 ### Hardware required

+Power
+With 8 MG996R servos @ 2.5 Amps each you need at least 20 Amps @ 5 volts.
+This may increase if additional servos are added.

 #### Eyeballs

 - 2 x 10 mm / 0.39 Inch Universal Joints with 3 mm / 0.12 Inch hole